 But the problem is, data is often wrong.

-Unfortunately the most commonly-reported data – median price data – is actually very unreliable.
+Unfortunately the most commonly reported data – median price data – is actually very unreliable.

 There are three reasons:

 - Because median prices fluctuate depending on the way the property is sold.
-In many suburban areas, where property sold a number of years ago and vacant land has now been replaced by new homes, this data is irrelevant.
+In many suburban areas, where the property sold a number of years ago and vacant land has now been replaced by new homes, this data is irrelevant.

 - Similarly, new apartment or townhouse developments can skew median house prices of other local properties.